slateci/slate-catalog/incubator/osg-hosted-ce/osg-hosted-ce/README.md

 - It is best to have a Squid Proxy for your CE to cache with [You can deploy one through SLATE](https://portal.slateci.io/applications/osg-frontier-squid)

+## Site Setup

+This should be done according to whatever process you normally use to create accounts for users.

+Once the account has been created, you'll want to create a new SSH key pair.
+The private part of the key will be stored within SLATE, and the public part of the key will be installed into `authorized_keys` file of the OSG user on your cluster.
+To generate the key, you'll need to run the following on some machine with OpenSSH installed:

+	ssh-keygen -f osg-keypair

+Note that you will need to make this key passphraseless, as the HostedCE software will consume this key.
+Once you've created the key, you'll want to store the public part of it (osg-keypair.pub) into the `authorized_keys` file on the OSG account for your cluster.
+For example, if your OSG service account is called `osg`, you'll want to append the contents of `osg-keypair.pub` to `/home/osg/.ssh/authorized_keys`.

+The private part of the keypair will need to be stored on a SLATE cluster for use by the CE.
+In this particular example, I'll be operating under the `slate-dev` group and using the `uutah-prod` cluster to host a CE pointed at a SLURM cluster at University of Utah.
+To do that:

+	slate secret create hosted-ce-secret --from-file=bosco.key=osg-keypair --group <YOUR GROUP> --cluster <YOUR SLATE CLUSTER>

+Where `hosted-ce-secret` will be the name of the secret, and `osg-keypair` is the path to your private key (assumed to be the current working directory).

 ## Configuration

 Use the following command to obtain a copy of the application configuration file locally